Senior Lecturer (Teaching and Scholarship)

 Senior Fellow of the Higher Education Academy

-LLM-LEGAL PRACTICE COURSE and LLM-BAR PROFESSIONAL TRAINING COURSE: module leader for the Research Project and Reflective Portfolio elements of the LLM-LPC and LLM-BPTC.
+LLM-LEGAL PRACTICE COURSE and LLM-BAR TRAINING COURSE: module leader for the Research Project and Reflective Portfolio elements of the LLM-LPC and LLM-BTC.

 GRADUATE DIPLOMA IN LAW: module leader for the Extended Essay module of the GDL.